nopnop2002/esp-idf-video-streaming/README.md

 This example enumerates the attached camera descriptors, negotiates the selected resolution and FPS, and starts capturing video.

-I based it on [this](https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/host/uvc).
+I based it on [this](https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/host/uvc) official example.

 # Change from official example